GENERAL PRINCIPLES

 In-text citation

-In-text citation must be madein APA system:
+In-text citation must be made in APA system:

-1. All citations main texts are stated by the in-text footnote system.
+1. All citations in main texts are stated by the in-text referencing system.
 The method of footnoting at the bottom of the page should be used for explanations which are not deemed suitable to take part within the text and these notes should be lined up as 1, 2, 3 within the text.

 For example: (Köprülü, 1966: 71-76)